 Help and support

-With appropriate help and support, most children with albinism can attend a mainstream school.
+With appropriate help and support, children with albinism can attend a mainstream school.

 You might like to talk to other people with albinism.
-The Albinism Fellowship has a contact person network that can provide advice and support locally.
+The Albinism Fellowship runs meetings around the UK, and has phone and email support.

 Information about you